gourmetjs/gourmet-ssr/docs/tutorial-1.md

 To use React I80 in your project, you must add `@gourmet/group-react-i80` as a dependency in addition to `@gourmet/preset-react`. `@gourmet/group-react-i80` is a group of sub-packages that enables a React I80 support in your project.

-Inside your SSR code, you use `@gourmet/react-i80` to implement your routing logic as shown above. `@gourmet/react-i80` is a main package that exposes user APIs.
+Inside your SSR code, you use `@gourmet/react-i80` to implement your routing logic as shown above. `@gourmet/react-i80` is the main package that exposes user APIs.
 It comes as a sub-package in `@gourmet/group-react-i80`, so you don't need to add it as a dependency in your `package.json`.
 Just import it inside your SSR code and Gourmet Builder will resolve it to the sub-package inside `@gourmet/group-react-i80`.

 > #### Preset vs group
 > In Gourmet SSR, a preset is a complete set of sub-packages that defines the target environment of your Gourmet SSR project.
 Presets are mutually exclusive, so your app must use only one preset in your app. (e.g. React vs Vue)
 >
-> On the other hand, a group is a set of related sub-packages to support an addition functionality, on top of a preset.
-Internally, groups are used as building blocks of presets too.
+> On the other hand, a group is a set of related sub-packages to support additional functionality, on top of a preset.
+Groups can be used together based on your needs.
+Internally, groups are used as building blocks of presets.

 ## Automatic rebuilding and reloading